Academic Dismissal Appeals

 You have been referred to this website because after your last semester at Niagara County Community College it was determined that you were not making successful academic progress towards your certificate or degree based on the College's Good Academic Standing policy.
 The appeal process you are about to participate in is designed to identify the challenges you experienced in your previous semesters and identify ways to improve these challenges in future semesters.

 Workshops will be offered on the following dates and times.
 The workshop is 2-1/2 hours in length.
 Please do not bring children or send someone to attend on your behalf.
 Cell phones and other media players must be turned off.
-You may register for one of the workshops below by calling (716) 614-6236 to reserve your seat.
+You may register for one of the workshops below by calling (716) 614-6499 to reserve your seat.
 You MUST be registered before attending.
 Please be on time, late arrivals will not be accepted.
-All workshops are held in room B-140, unless otherwise noted.

 What Happens Next?